JeelGondaliya183/Resulta-Challenge/README.md

 OR

-3.Execute the file “main.py” using pycharm.
+3. Execute the file “main.py” using pycharm.

 4. Click on the link provided in console (Example: http://127.0.0.1:5000/ )

-5. Add start and end date with maximum range of 7 days and click submit.
+5. On Home Page, Add start and end date with maximum range of 7 days and click submit.